 Spandrel is the portion of a wall located between vision areas of windows, which conceal structural columns floors and shear walls.

 For spandrel applications Viracon offers a factory-applied, fire-fused ceramic enamel for use with monolithic or insulating glass and in some laminated glass configurations.
 A high performance coating on the #2 surface of the laminate is required for units composed with full coverage on the #4 surface.

 Viracon uses only lead free ceramic enamel, which are environmentally friendly.
 A proven performer, ceramic enamel is the product of choice for color consistency, durability, cost control and long life.

 Spandrel Glass Applications

 The proper application for ceramic enamel spandrel glass is to install it in an opening that has a uniformly colored insulation or back-pan that eliminates the possibility of read-through or viewing the glass in transmission.
 When done properly, the glass may only be viewed from the exterior of the building, with daylight reflecting from the glass surface.

 Note: Spandrel Glass is not for vision wall areas

 Viracon's ceramic enamel spandrel glass products are to be glazed against a uniform, opaque background.
 We do not recommend that they be used in any application where they can be viewed with daylight or artificial light on the opposite side such as interior partitions, mechanical rooms, screen walls or glazing in a parking garage.
 For additional information, please review Viracon’s Ceramic Enamel and Ink Visual Characteristics Tech Talk.

-Winter and summer u-values are the performance values available for spandrel glazing.
+Winter and summer u-values are the only performance values available for spandrel glazing.
 The u-values for spandrel glazing are the same as the corresponding vision unit.
 Ceramic enamel does not affect u-value performance.

 Matching Spandrel and Vision Areas